Jose Cerda, Ph.D.

 10. “A Flavin Analogue with Improved Solubility in Organic Solvents” Ronald L. Koder, Bruce R. Lichtenstein, Jose F. Cerda, Anne F. Miller, P. Leslie Dutton.
 Tetrahedron Letters 2007, 48, 5517-5520.

 The main application in my research lab is UV-vis spectroelectrochemistry.
-The initial design of the electrochemical cell (shown below) was first started at the University of Pennsylvania, when I was a post-doctoral research assistant in the Dutton lab.
-At SJU, I have been able to optimize the setup into a robust and powerful technique for the study of redox proteins.
-The UV-vis spectroelectrochemical setup allows the measurement of the midpoint potential (Em) of a redox compound by using UV-vis spectroscopic measurements.
+At SJU, I have been able to optimize an electrochemcal setup that I started at UPenn into a robust and powerful technique for the study of redox proteins.
+The UV-vis spectroelectrochemical setup allows the measurement of the midpoint potential (Em) of a redox compound by using UV-vis spectroscopy.
 The setup is the culmination of both of my research backgrounds in protein spectroscopy and electrochemistry.
 The technique consists in providing the cell potential (Eapp), via the use of electrodes, and simultaneously measuring the UV-vis absorption of the redox compound.
 The absorption of the sample is then plotted versus the applied potential (Eapp) and the Nernst equation is used to determine the Em of the compound.
 Also, with the Nernst fit, the number of electrons that are involved in the redox reaction can be determined.
 Further details of this setup and its application to redox proteins can be found in reference 4 of the publication list.

 Electrochemical studies of heme-bound fluoride proteins

 The UV-vis spectroelectrochemical setup has also been used to establish a method to study the heme cofactor and its surrounding protein structure.
 Fluoride has been known to bind to many heme proteins in their oxidized state (Fe3+).
 Past studies of heme-bound fluoride complexes have only focused on the spectroscopic properties of the heme protein in the presence of fluoride.
 In our research, we measure the Em of heme proteins in the presence of heme-bound fluoride complexes.
 In myoglobin, the oxidized form contains a water molecule in the sixth ligand position.
 Addition of fluoride results in the substitution of the water ligand for a heme-bound fluoride ion.
 The advantage of using fluoride is that it has similar electronic properties as the water ligand; both are high spin ligands that cannot bind to the ferrous heme ion.
-Therefore, upon comparison between the heme protein without fluoride and with fluoride, any changes in Em can mainly be ascribed to changes in the oxidized state.
+Therefore, upon comparison between the heme protein without fluoride and with fluoride, any changes in Em can mainly be attributed to changes in the oxidized state (see reference 3 of the publication list).

 The study of heme cofactors in aprotic solvents

-However, quantification of theses interactions is difficult because the protein itself is involved in various interactions (hydrogen bonding, electrostatic attraction/repulsion, pi-pi stacking, and hydrophobic stabilization) with the heme.
+Quantification of theses interactions is difficult because the protein itself is involved in various interactions (hydrogen bonding, electrostatic attraction/repulsion, pi-pi stacking, and hydrophobic stabilization) with the heme.
 In order to study a particular interaction, a model heme must be devoid of the other interactions.
-Quantification can be performed on a heme model compound in an aprotic solvent, such as dichloromethane (CH2Cl2) or benzene, with a ligand that can singularly interact with one of its peripheral groups.
-The low-dielectric constants of these solvents, 8.9 and 2.3 for CH2Cl2 and benzene, respectively, make them ideal media to study hemes in because the interior of proteins can have dielectric constant values as low as 2.5.
+Quantification can be performed on a heme model compound in an aprotic solvent, such as dichloromethane or benzene, with a ligand that can singularly interact with one of its peripheral groups.
+The low-dielectric constants of these solvents, 8.9 and 2.3 for dichloromethane and benzene, respectively, make them ideal media to study hemes in because the interior of proteins can have dielectric constant values as low as 2.5 (reference 2 on publication list)

 Most of the research in our lab has been carried out by students that got their first independent research experience under the sponsorship of the Summer Scholars Program.
-The following are some of our recent groups.
+Additionally, the Chemistry Department is very supportive of the faculty’s research program and student research.